hartmaj2/plat-arch-solids-coloring/Notes/diary.md

   - removed specific functions for getting edges only
   - added function to get merged dicts for combined plat and arch solids
   - used this to prepare edges set for `snub cube` for its chrom poly to be computed on faculty HPC

+### 2025_03_11

+- proofread chapter named `Colorings and symmetries`

+- revised Burnside's lemma and prepared plan of attack on counting orbits of proper colorings